If you’ve been put off by the idea of growing beetroot because of memories of vinegary slices in salads, think again.

 A consistent amount of water is what you should aim to provide.
 Dryness will make your beetroots woody, but a sudden deluge of water will make them split, or encourage leaf growth rather than root growth.
 A little and often is best.

+Keep the area around your beets weed free by weeding regularly by hand.
+You can use a hoe, but be careful not to damage the roots.
 Light hoeing between the drills is fine if you are very careful and steer clear of the beetroots themselves.

 If your beetroots have white rings inside when you cut them, you’ve left them too long!
 Pick alternate plants as you need them, leaving the remainder a little more space to grow.